What does liver have to do with fertility? Well, it’s funny you ask.

 Side note: Whenever possible I cook with fresh herbs, and to maintain their freshness I add them to the mixture once the liver is finished cooking when it’s time to puree.

 After the liver has cooked it’s time to puree!
 Using either a food processor or my personal favorite, the Nutri bullet (yep you heard right and it works amazing!), Pour all of the contents of the skillet right into the mixer.
-Add fresh herbs (thyme, oregano, parsley, chives), and the remaining 1/4 cup of butter.
+Add fresh herbs (thyme, oregano, parsley, chives), the remaining 1/2 cup of butter, and add 2 tbsp of cream.
 Then puree.
+If the mixture is not smooth enough, add 1-3 tbsp more cream until it reaches a good consistency (i.e. spreadable but not too runny).
 Place in the container of your choice and allow to cool before putting in the refrigerator.
 Once cool, place in the refrigerator and chill over night.
 The flavour gets better after the pate has chilled for a day or two.
 Enjoy!

 If you try this recipe I’d love to hear how it goes!
 Please leave a comment below.